dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/information_schema.md

 ---

 The views in the `information_schema` are SQL-standard views that describe the catalog entries of the database.
-These views can be filtered to obtain information about a specific column or table.
-DuckDB's implementation is based on [PostgreSQL's information schema](https://www.postgresql.org/docs/16/infoschema-columns.html).
+These views can be filtered to obtain information about a specific column or table. dataminer's implementation is based on [PostgreSQL's information schema](https://www.postgresql.org/docs/16/infoschema-columns.html).

 ## Tables